-What do you think about when you hear the term Hyperfocal Distance?
+However not many landscape photographers incorporate hyperfocal distance in their workflow.
+What do you think about when you hear the term hyperfocal distance?
 Numbers and complicated math… right?
 When we talk about hyperfocal distance with our students, we sometimes get a skeptical look or two… and we can understand why.
 After all, it is a difficult concept to understand.
 Over the years, it has moved into a theoretical realm.
-People often talk about it but they seldom use it in practice.
+People often talk about what hyperfocal distance is but they seldom use it in practice.

-Here are a few myths that may be responsible for creating that perception.
+Here are a few myths that may be responsible for creating that perception about hyperfocal distance.

-Myth #1: It is a difficult concept to use in practice
+Myth #1: Hyperfocal distance is a difficult concept to use in practice

 Nothing can be further from the truth.
-We use this concept to set up our camera’s focus regularly.
+We regularly use this concept to set up our camera’s focus.
 How?
 By using a simple four-step workflow that takes less than a minute.

-Myth #2: You need an app to use it
+Myth #2: You need an app to use Hyperfocal Distance

-An App (or a table) is invaluable when you first start to learn about hyperfocal distance.
-With our Hyperfocal Distance Tutorial, we provide our students with a simple chart to look up focusing distance based on aperture and focal length.
+An app (or a table) is invaluable when you first start to learn about hyperfocal distance.
+We provide our students with a simple chart to look up focusing distance based on aperture and focal length.
 However, it is not always ideal to use the app or chart.
-Our workflow involves memorizing focusing distance for 3 different focal lengths and using that knowledge to set up the camera’s focus to get sharp photos.
+Our workflow involves memorizing focusing distance for two to three different focal lengths and using that knowledge to set up the camera’s focus to get sharp photos.

 For example, the above image that was shot at 21 mm, using the hyperfocal distance of 24 mm that I had memorized.
 Why does this work?
 Because the acceptably sharp limits for a 24mm is a subset of 21mm focal length.

-Myth #3: Full-frame and crop body cameras need different measurements
+Myth #3: Full-frame & crop body cameras complicates matters

 Myth #4: You need precise distance measurements

 Accurate distance measurements do help with your hyperfocal distance workflow, but a distance measuring tool is not necessary.
-By conservatively estimating distances, you can easily come up with a sharp photos.
-Our Hyperfocal Distance Course provides you with a 10-page Advance Workflow Insights PDF that shows you why conservative distance estimates work.
+By conservatively estimating distances, you can easily come up with sharp photos.
+Our Hyperfocal Distance for Landscape Photography Tutorial provides you with a 10-page Advance Workflow Insights PDF that shows you why conservative distance estimates work.